Ledzeppelin13/Fintechchar/README.md

   // The address of the adoption contract to be tested Adoption adoption = Adoption(DeployedAddresses.Adoption());

-  // The id of the pet that will be used for testing uint expectedPetId = 8;
+  // The id of the kid that will be used for testing uint expectedKidId = 8;

-  //The expected owner of adopted pet is this contract address expectedAdopter = address(this);
+  //The expected Foster parent of adopted kid is this contract address expectedAdopter = address(this);

-  function testUserCanAdoptPet() public {
+  function testUserCanAdoptKid() public {
-    uint returnedId = adoption.adopt(expectedPetId);
+    uint returnedId = adoption.adopt(expectedKidId);
-    Assert.equal(returnedId, expectedPetId, "Adoption of the expected pet should match what is returned.");
+    Assert.equal(returnedId, expectedKidId, "Adoption of the expected kid should match what is returned.");
   }

-  // Testing retrieval of a single pet's owner function testGetAdopterAddressByPetId() public {
+  function testGetAdopterAddressByKidId() public {
-    address adopter = adoption.adopters(expectedPetId);
+    address adopter = adoption.adopters(expectedKidId);
-    Assert.equal(adopter, expectedAdopter, "Owner of the expected pet should be this contract");
+    Assert.equal(adopter, expectedAdopter, "Foster parent of the expected Kid should be this contract");
   }

-  // Testing retrieval of all pet owners function testGetAdopterAddressByPetIdInArray() public {
+  // Testing retrieval of all kid Foster parents function testGetAdopterAddressByKidIdInArray() public {
     // Store adopters in memory rather than contract's storage address[16] memory adopters = adoption.getAdopters();
-    Assert.equal(adopters[expectedPetId], expectedAdopter, "Owner of the expected pet should be this contract");
+    Assert.equal(adopters[expectedPetId], expectedAdopter, "Foster parent of the expected Kid should be this contract");
   }
 }
 ```

-ต่อไปคือ การรันการทดสอบที่เขียนไว้ในไดเร็กทอรี test โดยใช้คำสั่งต่อไปนี้
+รันการทดสอบโค้ดด้านบน โดยใช้คำสั่งใน terminal ต่อไปนี้

 ```
 truffle test